TFNN/DOCS/README.md

 setActivator(&net, TANH);
 ```

-So that's your network created !
+That's your network created !
 All you need to do now is train it.

 Training the network is done using the multi-purpose function `float processNetwork(network* net, float* inputs, const learn_type learn);` which also performs queries on the network once it has been trained.